miker704/Strife/patches2.md

     - Removed Blocked Users - # count to Blocked - # count in Blocked users page.
     - Removed Pending Friend Requests - # count to Pending - # count in Pending Friend Requests page.
     - Adjust the subtext sizing of each list element in blocked users page.
+    - Adjust the subtext sizing of each list element in Pending Friend Requests page.

 ## Backend Changes